AdobeDocs/campaign-classic.en/help/campaign/using/setting-up-marketing-campaigns.md

 >
 >The tree is displayed when you click the **[!UICONTROL Explorer]** icon on the home page.

-An empty template is supplied out of the box in order to create a campaign for which no specific configuration has been defined.
+An out-of-the-box template is supplied in order to create a campaign for which no specific configuration has been defined.
 You can create and configure your campaign templates and then create campaigns from these templates.

 The creation and configuration of campaign templates are presented in [Campaign templates](../../campaign/using/setting-up-marketing-campaigns.md#campaign-templates).